-NOTICE: You only Need to Measure for SLIPs if you intend to Install yourself
+NOTICE: You only need to measure for SLIPs if you intend to self-install.

-The measurement required is what we call the “Daylight Size.”
-It is essentially the overall measurement of the width and height of where the glass meets the wood, both width, and height.
-We understand that there are many types of vintage sash with a variety of glass configurations; However, the process for obtaining the daylight measurement is identical regardless of the sash/glass set up.
+The measurement required is what we call the “daylight size.”
+It is essentially the overall measurement of the width and height of where the glass meets the wood.
+We understand that there are many types of vintage sash with a variety of glass configurations.
+However, the process for obtaining the daylight measurement is identical regardless of the sash/glass setup.

-Butt your tape measure to the edge of the sash where it meets the far outside edge of the outermost glass pane (for multi-light configurations).
-Or where the profile edge of the sash meets the outside edge of a single light sash configuration.
-While holding the tape measure end to this point, drag the tape measure all glass panes for multi-light configuration.
-Or across the entire pain for single light configurations and read the measurement simultaneously on the opposite side of the sash.
-For most of vintage sash, this measurement ends with the fraction 5/8”, but this is not always the case.
+Put your tape measure to the edge of the sash where it meets the far outside edge of the outermost glass pane (for multi-light configurations) or where the profile edge of the sash meets the outside edge of a single-light sash configuration.
+While holding the tape measure end to this point, drag the tape measure across all glass panes for multi-light configuration or across the entire pane for single-light configurations, and read the measurement simultaneously on the opposite side of the sash.
+For most vintage sashes, this measurement ends with the fraction 5/8”, but this is not always the case.
 The same process is repeated for the daylight height.
 The first measurement we receive must be width, followed by height.
-These measurements ultimately decide the shape and size of each SLIP™ as well as the hidden balance type for double-hung.
+These measurements ultimately decide the shape and size of each SLIP™, as well as the hidden balance type for double-hung.

-For Double Hung windows, this process needs to be repeated for both top and bottom sash.
+For double-hung windows, this process needs to be repeated for both top and bottom sashes.
 They are not always the same size.
-Repeat this process for all windows you wish to order and install the SLIP™.
+Repeat this process for all windows you wish to order, and install the SLIP™.

-Going from the ‘Daylight Size’ to the overall SLIP™ size.
-We add additional material sizes to daylight width and height to account for the glazing sealant and the size of the SLIP™ aluminum.
-Your estimate will show both the customer is given daylight measurements and also the overall conversion size.
+When going from the “daylight size” to the overall SLIP™ size, we add additional material sizes to daylight width and height to account for the glazing sealant and the size of the SLIP™ aluminum.
+Your estimate will show both the customer’s given daylight measurements and the overall conversion size.

-- Top Sash- add 2 ½ to daylight width and height
+- Top Sash — Add 2 ½ to the daylight width and height.

-Note: on Double hung or single-hung window.
-A bottom SLIP does not have top aluminum extrusion.
+Note: On a double-hung or single-hung window, a bottom SLIP does not have top aluminum extrusion.
 This is due to the bevel on the meeting rails.
 Please watch the full installation video to see more.

-- Add 2 ½ to daylight width and height
+- Add 2 ½ to the daylight width and height.

-NOTE(out of square/sagging windows): Sometimes windows or sash may be out of square.
+NOTE (Out of Square/Sagging Windows): Sometimes windows or sash may be out of square.
 SLIPs can still be installed on an out-of-square sash.
-When the sash is out of square, you’ll notice that the daylight will be different measurements at different sash sections.
+When the sash is out of square, you’ll notice that the daylight will have different measurements at different sash sections.
 You must take the largest measurement you get from the daylight for your SLIP to fit over the entirety of the glazing.
-If you requested weather-stripping, we use 1/8″ weather-stripping.
-The weather-stripping won’t be as effective if a 1/8″ gap around the sash and the frame doesn’t exist.
+If you requested weatherstripping, we use 1/8″ weatherstripping.
+The weatherstripping won’t be as effective if a 1/8″ gap around the sash and the frame doesn’t exist.